 When does River Hongbao take place?

-River Hongbao takes place for 13 days during Chinese New Year.
-The upcoming edition of River Hongbao will be from 27 January to 8 February 2025.
+River Hongbao takes place for 10 days during Chinese New Year from 15 to 24 February 2026.

 Where does River Hongbao take place?